bowernite/base-project-config/README.md

 ## ESLint

 `.eslintrc.js` defines ESLint rules to use.
 Most of them are code quality centric, as Prettier will handle any styling rules.
-Additionally, many of them might not be necessary in a TypeScript project (i.e. `no-use-before-define`).
+Additionally, many of them might not be necessary in a TypeScript project (e.g. `no-use-before-define`).

-`.eslintignore` defines some common directories to ignore (i.e. `dist/`).
+`.eslintignore` defines some common directories to ignore (e.g. `dist/`).

 ### Possible Variations